alperyazar/www/src/_pages/projects.md

 entries_layout: list
 ---

 This page lists my projects in alphabetical order.
-Please visit `Projects` section of the [home page]({% link _pages/index.md %}) to see them in a logical order.
+Please visit [home page]({% link _pages/index.md %}#projects) to see them in a logical order.